 Moderately priced irons are definitely the most popular and come with a variety of features, both for ease of use as well as for safety reasons.
 These have water reservoirs so steam can be used while ironing, have a variety of temperature settings so many kinds of material can be pressed, and have a soleplate that is scratch resistant.
 There is a sturdy base to hold the hot iron, and an auto-shut-off valve to safely turn off the appliance when it is forgotten or not stored properly.
 This type of iron is just right for most households.

 Higher priced models are intended for the professional tailor or someone that quilts as a hobby or anyone else that does a lot of ironing.
 These irons have a wide range of temperature and steam settings for use on a large assortment and different types of fabrics.
 It has an auto-clean function so any type of water (including tap water) can be used and will help extend the life of the appliance.
 The soleplate is often ceramic for durability and has many holes in it so extra steam can penetrate the material.
 The hot iron will automatically shut off if it is lying on its side or in a horizontal position too long or sitting in its stand for an extended period of time.

 History of Clothes Ironing

-People have been ironing clothes for thousands of years.
+People have been hand washing clothes for thousands of years, but ironing is a little more recent practice.
 Long ago, they placed hot water in metal pans or put hot coals in a metal container and used this to press their clothing.
 The chore got much easier with the advent of the electric iron in the 1800s.
 The appliance gets its name from the metal that it has often been made of --- iron.